wp-plugins/favicon-generator/readme.txt

 = Version 1.4 =

 1. Supressed errors that appeared if the upload directory wasn't created.
 Added in creation of the upload directory to the init routines.

+= Version 1.5 =

+1. Added support for ads from pluginsponsors.com to be placed on the admin page.
+A guy's gotta earn a living, right?
+2. Tested functionality against WordPress version 2.9.2
+3. Increased the minimum WordPress version to 2.8 because, come on...who's still running WordPress 2.1?
+4. Added checks to make sure certain necessary directories and permissions were set properly.
+5. Suppressed ugly warnings that were displayed when the upload directories weren't set properly.
+6. Added support for l10n.

 == Screenshots ==